-C. Ronald Kahn is a world recognized expert in diabetes and obesity research, as well as a preeminent investigator in the area of insulin signal transduction and mechanisms of altered signaling in diabetes and metabolic disease.
-Dr. Kahn is Senior Investigator, Head of the Section on Integrative Physiology and Metabolism at Joslin Diabetes Center and the Mary K. Iacocca Professor of Medicine at Harvard Medical School.
-Dr. Kahn served as Research Director of Joslin Diabetes Center from 1981 to 2000, and served as President of Joslin from 2001 to 2007.
+C. Ronald Kahn, MD, is an internationally recognized expert in diabetes and obesity research, as well as a preeminent investigator in the area of insulin signal transduction and mechanisms of altered signaling in diabetes and metabolic disease.
+Dr. Kahn is Head of the Section on Integrative Physiology and Metabolism at Joslin Diabetes Center and the Mary K. Iacocca Professor of Medicine at Harvard Medical School.
+Dr. Kahn served as Research Director of Joslin Diabetes Center from 1981 to 2000 and served as President of Joslin Diabetes Center from 2000 to 2007.
 He is currently the Center’s Chief Academic Officer.

-Dr. Kahn has received more than 70 awards and honors, including the highest honors of the American Diabetes Association, U.S. and British Endocrine Societies, Juvenile Diabetes Research Foundation, European Association for the Study of Diabetes and the American Association of Clinical Endocrinologists, and election to the National Academy of Science and Institute of Medicine.
-He has authored more than 600 original publications and 200 reviews and chapters.
+Dr. Kahn has received more than 70 awards and honors, including the Wolf Prize in Medicine, the Kober Medal of the Association of American Physicians and the highest honors of the American Diabetes Association, U.S. and British Endocrine Societies, Juvenile Diabetes Research Foundation, European Association for the Study of Diabetes and the American Association of Clinical Endocrinologists.
+He has been elected to the National Academy of Science and National Academy of Medicine.
+He has authored more than 700 original publications and 200 reviews and chapters.

 Dr. Kahn holds undergraduate and medical degrees from the University of Louisville.
-He also holds an honorary Master of Science from Harvard University, honorary Doctor of Science degrees from the University of Paris, University of Louisville, University of Geneva and Washington University in St. Louis, an honorary Doctor of Medicine from the University of Copenhagen and is an honorary Professor and Director of the Diabetes Center at Peking University School of Medicine.
+He also holds an honorary Master of Science from Harvard University, honorary Doctorates from the University of Paris, University of Louisville, University of Geneva, Washington University in St. Louis, Louisiana State University and the University of Copenhagen and is an honorary Professor and Director of the Diabetes Center at Peking University School of Medicine.

 Research in the Kahn laboratory focuses in four related and highly integrated areas, which are central to both type 1 and type 2 diabetes: 1) mechanisms of insulin and IGF-1 signaling in control of metabolism; 2) how insulin signaling is altered in diabetes, obesity and insulin resistant states; 3) heterogeneity of adipose tissue and how different adipose depots affect metabolism; and 4) the impact of genes, aging and the environment on these processes.